I’ve got my Nikes and my Lululemon crops on. Hello, I’m Ashley. I’m your personal trainer for today.

 1. Diet Soda Drinkers.

 Somewhere, sometime, probably in the early nineties, American marketing told us to switch from regular to diet soda.
-“Diet” is a misnomer here…most diet drinks still contain almost 200 calories per can, with almost 50 g of sugar.
-The artificial sweeteners in diet sodas are worse than natural sugars, simply because they are not natural–foreign to our body the way plastic would be if we ingested it.
+“Diet” is a misnomer here…research is showing that overweight diet soda drinkers actually weigh more and eat more calories throughout the day than regular soda drinkers who are overweight.
+The artificial sweeteners in diet sodas are worse than natural sugars; they disrupt the brain’s sweet sensor, making you feel less full and causing you to consume more calories.
+They are simply not natural–foreign to our body the way plastic would be if we ingested it.
 Oftentimes the artificial sweetener used is high fructose corn syrup–linked to rising obesity rates, dementia, cancers, heart disease, liver failure and tooth decay.
 In truth, too much natural sugar can also cause these problems; however, most people who drink diet sodas do it religiously, consuming more because they think it’s “better” for them.

 If you didn’t last year, please check out this article on the Dangers of Diet Soda.